jhsu802701/rails_from_scratch_rails5/05-01-title_helper.md

   Exclude:
     - test/test_helper.rb
 ```
+* Enter the command "sh testhl.sh".
+The RuboCop issue has now been resolved.
 * Enter the command "sh git_check.sh".
-Rails Best Practices will warn you about an unused method (full_title within ApplicationHelper), but don't worry about this now, because you will use it on every web page on your site.
+All tests pass, and RuboCop finds no offenses.
+(Again, you will address the issue flagged by Rails Best Practices after this chapter.)
 * Enter the following commands:
 ```
 git add .